btruhand/blog/_posts/2021-07-12-agile-as-experimentation.md

 Seeing Agile as experimentation puts a lot of emphasis on `Working software` and `Responding to change` of the Manifesto.
 In particular, the Agile experiments are there to serve as a way to create software that works (for customers, not just for computers) according to battle-tested hypotheses.
 The experimental loop fundamentally necessitates organizations to expect change from the Agile cycles, and also from external forces.

-Hopefully this helps you in truly bringing Agile chnages to your organization.
+Hopefully this helps you in truly bringing Agile changes to your organization.